Adhesive Tapes for Wound Closure: “FASNAHT” and “Steri-Strip”

 They are useful when sutures are unnecessary, when a suture loosens, or for supporting the wound after suture removal.

-One overseas study involving 3M’s tapes reported that tape-based closure resulted in fewer wound infections compared to sutures.
+One overseas study involving 3M’s tapes suggested that, in that specific context, tape-based closure was associated with fewer wound infections compared to sutures.

 Although they may be associated with doctors, nurses frequently apply these tapes in practice.